Four months after tornado, Kentucky focuses on rebuilding - NewsBreak

 Those gatherings ended the night of Dec.
 10, when a massive tornado obliterated their Dawson Springs house, trapping Chris Bullock, 17-year-old son Stevie and miniature poodle Dewey under a crumbled brick wall in the basement.
 Her husband pulled them from the rubble with minor injuries, but the house where she and her family lived for 26 years was gone.

-“There were things we were never able to find,” Bullock said.
+“There were things we were never able to find,” Bullock told The Associated Press recently.
 “Our neighbor’s dryer was in our yard.
 We found our ketchup but we couldn’t find our refrigerator.”

 Four months after the tornado upended her family’s lives, Chris Bullock and hundreds of other Kentuckians are arduously reconstructing their pre-storm existence.
 Thanks to a vast network of municipal workers, contractors, churches, charities and volunteers, communities like Dawson Springs, Mayfield and Bowling Green are edging toward recovery.